Grand opening of your new business: Start here

-Continuing these grand opening ideas for small businesses, you’ll want your event to be as big and impressive as possible but without spending too much money out of pocket.
-Inviting special guests and prominent personalities can be a good way to make this happen.
-They add to the glam of your opening day and their star power helps make the occasion feel even more special.
-If your stage is located on the high street, having special guests grace your event will even attract a huge crowd and possibly even some attention from the media.
+You’ll want your event to be as big and impressive as possible but without spending too much money out of pocket.
+Inviting special guests and prominent personalities from your community can be a good way to make this happen.

-- Ask your suppliers if they can sponsor a guest or similar attraction for your event.
+Ask your suppliers if they can sponsor a guest or attraction for your event.

-- Broadcast a press release and mention the arrival of your special guest.
+Create a press release to draw attention to the arrival of your special guest.

 5. Have a sale to support your events

-It’s important to make sure that you wisely select the products you’ll marking as “sale” items and do not include all items, otherwise, your grand opening could result in a loss rather than be lucrative.
+It’s important to make sure that you carefully select the specific products you’ll marking as “sale” items, otherwise, your grand opening could result in a loss.
 Additionally, the sale items should be interesting and useful for the customer.
 During the grand opening day, you should:

-- Create mechanics or qualifiers such as buy one get item free or buy one and save XX discount.
+Create qualifiers such as, “buy one get one free”, or “buy one and save X percent”.

-- Hand out your business card to every customer that walks into your shop.
+Hand out your business card to every customer that walks through the door.